npalm/ehv-meetup-slides-20160920/markdown/slides.md

 !SUB
 ![gitlab](images/gitlab-logo.png)
 - Projects, issues, review, merge on successful build
-- Wiki, CI, Docker Registry andGitLab Pages
+- Wiki, CI, Docker Registry and GitLab Pages
-- In the cloud, on premise community annd enterprise edition
+- In the cloud, on premise community and enterprise edition

 !SUB